br90218/hero-run/README.md

 > And now, a hero has arrived at the footsteps of heaven.
 He does not know what he will see behind those gates, but he is destined to become a legend."

 "Hero, RUN!" is an **Asymmetric VR multiplayer game** where two players will take turns playing as the hero and the god.
-As the **hero**, your goal is to reach the heavenly gates as quickly as possible; as the **god**, however, you must deter your adversary from breaching into your realm at all cost.
+As the **hero**, your goal is to reach the heavenly gates as quickly as possible; as the **deity**, however, you must deter your adversary from breaching into your realm at all cost.

 ## Installing the game
 Please check out the [releases](https://github.com/br90218/hero-run/releases) page to find the latest build.